TreeDGS: Aerial Gaussian Splatting for Distant DBH Measurement: Proposed Pipeline

 (iii) Solid inliers and validity checks: A point is an inlier if it lies inside the disk: $\lVert \mathbf{q}_k-\mathbf{c}\rVert_2^2 \le r^2$.
 We discard hypotheses whose radius $r$ is abnormally large or that yield fewer than $\rho n$ inliers.

 (iv) Opacity-weighted scoring: For the remaining hypotheses, we score

 and select $(\hat{\mathbf{c}}_s,\hat{r}_s)=\arg\max_{\mathbf{c},r} S(\mathbf{c},r)$, reporting $\hat{d}_s=2\hat{r}_s$.

-\paragraph{Height-wise taper regression and DBH prediction.} Even after per-slice robust fitting, some slices can be corrupted by branch attachments, residual foliage, or incomplete sampling.
+\textbf{{Height-wise taper regression and DBH prediction.}} Even after per-slice robust fitting, some slices can be corrupted by branch attachments, residual foliage, or~incomplete sampling.
 Therefore, we fit a simple taper model on the lower stem using RANSAC with a negative-slope prior:

-where RANSAC discards outlier slices and the slope constraint enforces physically plausible taper (diameter should not increase with height over short stem segments).
-In practice, we fit Eq.~\eqref{eq:taper} over progressively larger height ranges starting near the ground (to avoid upper-canopy contamination) until a stable inlier set is found.
-Finally, DBH is reported as
+where RANSAC discards outlier slices {using an absolute residual threshold $\epsilon$ on diameter ($\left|\hat{d}_s-(\beta_0+\beta_1 h_s)\right|\le \epsilon$)} and the slope constraint enforces physically plausible taper (diameter should not increase with height over short stem segments). {The additional bound $\kappa$ prevents unrealistically steep taper caused by noisy slice diameters.} In practice, we fit Equation~\eqref{eq:taper} over progressively larger height ranges starting near the ground (to avoid upper-canopy contamination) until a stable inlier set is found.
+Finally, we report DBH as:

-\paragraph{Role of opacity in robustness.} The opacity weights $w_k=\bar{\alpha}_k$ originate from the multi-view rendering consistency test in Section~\ref{sec:opacity_sampling}.
-Points that are only weakly supported (e.g., floaters, thin vegetation, or ambiguous geometry) tend to have small $\bar{\alpha}$ and therefore (i) are sampled less often during hypothesis generation and (ii) contribute little to the inlier score in Eq.~\eqref{eq:weighted_score}.
-This coupling between rendering-consistency and geometric fitting is the central mechanism behind our opacity-weighted measurement mode.
+\textbf{{Role of opacity in robustness.}} The opacity weights $w_k=\bar{\alpha}_k$ originate from the multi-view rendering consistency test in Section~\ref{sec:opacity_sampling}.
+Points that are only weakly supported (e.g., floaters, thin vegetation, or~ambiguous geometry) tend to have small $\bar{\alpha}$ and therefore (i) are sampled less often during hypothesis generation and (ii) contribute little to the inlier score in Equation~\eqref{eq:weighted_score}.
+This coupling between rendering consistency and geometric fitting is the central mechanism behind our opacity-weighted measurement~mode.